Ashish2824/Computer-Graphics/README.md

 ______________________________________________________________________________________________
   1)	                          Open GL

-  2)          STRUCTURE OF OPENGL PROGRAM Basic Structure of Graphics Program using C language
+  2)          STRUCTURE OF OPENGL PROGRAM
+  3)          And Basic Structure of Graphics Program using C language

   3)	                Create Simple Graphics Primitive